masonrykit/masonrykit/README.md

 ### @masonrykit/react

-Render a Masonry layout in React.
-The component measures its own grid unless a fixed `gridWidth` is provided.
+Render a Masonry layout in React using a writer-based API (setCellStyle/setGridStyle).
+The component measures its own grid unless a fixed `width` is provided.